Ultimate Guide to Podcast Equipment in 2025

 Maonocaster E2Wired earphonesMaonocaster PM320 XLR microphone; mic stand; shock mount; pop filtern/aUSB A-C charging cable;Two 3.5 mm TRRS audio cables; user manual$179.99 USD

-Squarock equipment bundles work best for shows on a tight budget.
-They offer enough equipment for you to get up and running, but you shouldn’t expect the highest quality (especially as your show grows.
+Squarock equipment bundles are a solid option for shows on a tight budget.
+They offer enough equipment for you to get up and running, but you shouldn’t expect the highest quality (especially as your show grows).

 Here’s a quick breakdown of what to expect: